ethereum/ethereum-org-website/src/content/contributing/style-guide/index.md

 The same rules we apply to proof-of-work are applicable to proof-of-stake, proof-of-authority, proof-of-humanity, proof-of-individuality, etc.

+### Smart Contract {#smart-contract}

+Smart contract should be capitalized at the beginning of a sentence.
+In any other instance, all letters should be lower case.

+**Correct usage:**

+- Smart contract
+- smart contract

+** Incorrect usage:**

+- Smart Contract

 ### The Merge {#the-merge}

 When referring to The Merge, treat it as a proper noun.
 Always capitalize the first letter in each word.